Skip to Main Content

 Employers must post and maintain, in a conspicuous place, the printed notices required for leave under this provision.
 21 V.S.A. § 472.

 Vermont's law covers more employees than the Family and Medical Leave Act (FMLA), which requires at least 50 employees within 75 miles of the worksite.
-Vermont bases eligibility on hours per week versus the 1,250 hours in the prior 12 months that is required by the FMLA.
+Vermont bases eligibility on hours per week versus the 1,250 hours in the prior 12 months that are required by the FMLA.
 21 V.S.A. § 471.
 Vermont does not cover placement of foster children; however, that is covered by the FMLA.
 The FMLA permits employers to require a medical certification and provides a second-opinion process, unlike Vermont's law.

 Short-term Family Leave